ntudlcv/DLCV-Fall-2022-Final-1/README.md

 Note that you should replace `<team_name>` with your own team name.

 For more details, please click [this link](https://docs.google.com/presentation/d/1Y-gwBmucYgbWLLk-u6coHi7LybFLXgA9gV8KiOiKShI/edit?usp=sharing) to view the slides of Final Project - Talking to me. **Note that video and introduction pdf files for final project can be accessed in your NTU COOL.**

-### Dataset
-The dataset could be downloaded from Kaggle.

 # Submission Rules
 ### Deadline